What could be in your water?

 Click here for a Water Test Kit for Copper

 Low levels of cyanide can naturally occur in water after it has passed through several mineral deposits and rock strata.
 It is rarely found in drinking water.
-The maximum standards of 50 μg/l (0.05mg/l / ppm)* are health related with a large safety factor built in.
+The UK maximum contaminant level in tap water of 50 μg/l (0.05mg/l / ppm)* are health related with a large safety factor built in.

 Hard water is generally not seen as a health risk, but it is a nuisance, because of a mineral build up around taps and white goods.
 It can contribute to the inefficient operation or failure of water-using appliances and it reduces soap and detergent performance.